saidooubella/sash/README.md

 ##### Restriction

-**Generics can only be used with functions and type definitions** – You cannot use generics with mutable definitions.
+**Generics can only be used with immutable functions and type definitions** – You cannot use generics with mutable definitions.

 #### Mutable Definitions